The circumcentered-reflection method achieves better rates than alternating projections: Introduction

-We will consider thus a closed and convex set $K\subset\re^n$ and an affine manifold $U\subset\re^n$.
-Recall that $T=P_U\circ P_K$, $R_U=2P_U-\Id$, $R_K=2P_K-\Id$, $C(\cdot)=\circum(\cdot, R_K(\cdot), R_U(R_K(\cdot)))$.
-The distance of a point $x\in\re^n$ to a set $K\subset\re^n$ will be denoted as $\dist(x,K)$.
-A first result in the analytical study of the acceleration effect of CRM over MAP was derived in \cite[Theorem 2]{Behling:2020}, where it was proved that $\dist(C(x),K\cap U)\le \dist(T(x),K\cap U)$ for all $x\in U$, meaning that the point obtained after a CRM step is closer to (or at least no farther from) $K\cap U$ than the one obtained after a MAP step from the same point.
+A first result in the analytical study of the acceleration effect of CRM over MAP was derived in \cite{Behling:2020}, where it was proved that, for all $x\in U$, $C(x)$ is well-defined and $\dist(C(x),K\cap U)\le \dist(T(x),K\cap U)$, where $\dist$ stands for the Euclidean distance.
+The previous inequality means that the point obtained after a CRM step is closer to (or at least no farther from) $K\cap U$ than the one obtained after a MAP step from the same point.
 This local (or myopic) acceleration does not imply immediately that the CRM sequence converges faster than the MAP one.
 In order to show global acceleration, we will focus on special situations where the convergence rate of the MAP can be precisely established.